-d) Control of Architectural features
+e) Control of Architectural features

-- a) Structures abutting the river shall follow architectural standards which will give brand identity to the Kham river in terms of elevation and frontage towards river side. - b) Avoid bold colours - c) Walls to be painted with Murals, information, slogans on river protection
+- a) Structures abutting the river shall follow architectural standards which will give brand identity to the Kham River in terms of elevation and frontage towards river side. - b) Avoid bold colours. - c) Walls to be painted with Murals, information, slogans on river protection.

 5.6.
-Spatial interventions
+Ecofriendly Reverine Projects

 Considering the context, appropriateness, and at same time addressing the issues and the need, four key locations were identified for development of eco-friendly riverfront spaces which keeps minimal carbon footprint and focusses on restoring the ecology and at the same time remains a public asset.
-These are a) Bio Diversity Park
+These are: